10 Holiday Budgeting & Money Saving Tips

 The holiday season is a time for creating cherished memories with loved ones.
 But sometimes it can feel like a mad dash to the cash register and a drain on your holiday budget.
-To help you keep your focus on fun, we’ve come up with 10 budget-friendly tips to get you through the season.
+Managing your holiday savings is the key to keeping holiday shopping fun.
+To help you keep your focus on fun, we've come up with 10 budget-friendly tips to help you save money during the holidays.

 Make a holiday budget.
 Holiday budgeting is one step toward controlling the desire to spend this season.
 The second step is sticking to the budget.
 Give yourself a little flexibility, so it’s still fun, but keep your limits in mind.

 Add your name to the list.
 Too often we go shopping for others and come home with stuff for ourselves.
 By putting your own name on the list you are giving yourself a well-deserved present and resisting the urge to impulse buy.